When you fly Southwest Airlines, you know you’re getting an Economy seat at an affordable price. Southwest consistently ranks among the

 Why Southwest Airlines?

 They have an entire fleet of Boeing 737 airplanes designed to quickly get you from Point A to Point B. And Southwest continues to expand to new destinations.
-Southwest now flies to the Caribbean, Mexico and Costa Rica.
-Long-awaited flights to Hawaii are expected to start in late 2018 or early 2019.
+Southwest now flies to the Caribbean, Mexico, Costa Rica, and long-awaited Hawaii.
+Recently added destinations include Miami, Bellingham, Syracuse, Santa Barbara, and many more.

 Southwest Airlines has an open-seating policy, which means that there are no assigned seats.
 This is great for families because some